 Best fibre deals in the UK today:

-BT is the most popular broadband provider out there, and with deals like this it's easy to see why.
-Its standard fibre package gets you average speeds of 50Mb and a £90 pe-paid Mastercard.
-You can get all of these features for just £29.99 a month and free activation.
+BT is the most popular broadband provider out there, and with broadband deals like this it's easy to see why.
+Its faster-than-most standard Superfast package gets you average speeds of 50Mb and BT will also send you a £120 pre-paid credit card that you can spend anywhere Mastercard is accepted online and in store.

-For the internet speed lovers out there we give you Virgin VIVID 100, this offer gets you some seriously impressive speeds of 108Mb - perfect for the heavy streamers out there. £25 upfront and £32 a month puts this on the side of affordable broadband as well so you don't even have to overspend to get these speeds.
+For the internet speed lovers out there we give you Virgin M100.
+This offer gets you some seriously impressive speeds of 108Mb on average - perfect for the heavy streamers, non-stop gamers and 4K lovers out there. £25 upfront and around £30 a month puts this on the side of affordable broadband as well so you don't even have to overspend to get these speeds.

 Thanks to the likes of Virgin Media, BT Superfast and Sky Fibre, you can now wave goodbye to the nightmare of sluggish web browsing, interrupted catch-up TV and slow downloads.
 Faster fibre broadband is now more affordable and widely available than ever before.

 If you thought that the best broadband deals were reserved for slower ADSL internet connections, think again.
 Fibre optic broadband is a bloody battleground for the major providers, which means frequently fantastic prices for the consumer.
-Over the last few months, we've seen prices as low as £20 per month for 35Mb internet with the likes of TalkTalk, Vodafone and Plusnet bearing arms to fight it out for the best fibre deals.
+Over the last few months, we've seen prices less than £20 per month for 35Mb internet with the likes of TalkTalk, Vodafone and Plusnet bearing arms to fight it out for the best fibre deals.

 So check out our fibre broadband deals comparison chart above to pick out the package that suits you - whether you're after a fibre plan that includes TV channels, a flexible phone offer or simply fibre broadband internet on its own.
 Below we explain everything you need to know about fibre optic broadband - including fibre broadband availability - followed by more information on providers including BT Superfast, Sky, Virgin Media, EE and more.